NathanielB123/simple-regex-expander/README.md

 # Simple Regex Expander

-I found myself wanting some tool to, given some Regex, return a list of potential matching strings (i.e: to quickly see if there are false-positives).
+I found myself wanting some tool to, given some Regex, print out a list of potential matching strings (i.e: to quickly see if there are false-positives).

 After a bit of Google searching, I surprisingly couldn't find anything, so I